AriFordsham/GHCWiki/commentary/compiler/backends/ncg/register-allocator.md

 The register allocator is responsible for assigning real/hardware regs (hregs) to each of the virtual regs (vregs) present in the code emitted by the native code generator.
 It also inserts spill/reload instructions to save vregs to the stack in situations where not enough hregs are available.

-GHC currently provides three register allocation algorithms, one which does simple lineear scan and two version of graph coloring.
+GHC currently provides three register allocation algorithms, one which does simple linear scan and two version of graph coloring.
 Support for linear scan is likely to be removed in a subequent version.

 - **Linear scan**